noelpena/ezer/README.md

--   [ ] Add loading to form until after submission completes.
+-   [x] Add loading to form until after submission completes.
 Possibly disable fields
+-   [ ] Add loading mantine notification on forms
 -   [ ] Add greeting and name to header menu
 -   [ ] Add mobile menu (drawer in Mantine)
 -   [ ] RLS in supabase?
-Roles?
+Roles? - in progress
 -   [ ] remote Doubleclick on form
--   [ ] /new/record and /new/deposit instead of /record/new
+-   [x] /new/record and /new/deposit instead of /record/new
 -   [ ] Permissions
 -   [ ] Preference of language